nsanmartin/ahre/doc/developer-guide.md

 `htmldoc_draw` "draws" the document as text traversing the tree parsed by lexbor.
 It calls `draw_rec_tag` to draw each elemment and for each tag T `draw_tag_T` and `draw_text`r for text.

+# Debug Build

+The defult build `make ahre` uses the `-g` flag so can be used for debugging.
+There is an additional build `make -f Makefile.debug` in `./src` that uses the `$HOME/test/local/lib` to link libcurl.
+So to be able to step into libcurl code you need to build curl configuring it with `./confugure --prefix=$HOME/test/local --with-openssl --enble-debug`

+or with any other ssl option.

+And for quickjs, you need to `make debug` the quickjs sources.

+The target is `./build/debug`.